 Economically it is going well, but the luxury and excess have weakened Judah and Israel within.
 There is no question of any gratitude to the LORD.
 Their faith has become a hollow form, the performing of purely religious acts.
 Their lives are aimed at satisfying their own needs.
 Guided by God’s Spirit, Joel tells the people that the plague of locusts is a warning for a greater judgment that arises.
 This can only be avoided if they repent and return to full fellowship with God.

 Like most other prophets, we can also assume that Joel takes an actual event as the occasion for his prophecy.
 He does this to awaken the people’s conscience at the time of the event.
 He does even more to use that event as a picture of even more dramatic events that will take place in the last days, to be precise: at the dawn of the day of the LORD.
-The Spirit of God warns of the judgment to come at a time when such disasters are affecting land and people.
+The Spirit of God warns of a greater judgment to come at a time when such disasters are affecting land and people.
 The people should heed this.

 God’s voice in disasters

 In natural disasters God shows His omnipotence.
 He has “the power over these plagues” (Rev 16:9).
 God does not randomly send such disasters or other catastrophes.
 He always has a certain goal in mind, namely that man should convert from his evil and unholy way (Rev 16:8-9).

 God’s judgments are often unsearchable for human beings (cf. Rom 11:3).
 It is therefore certainly not right to judge in the sense that whoever is affected by a disaster is wrong, and to whom it bypasses is good.
 The Lord Jesus warns of such an unchristian concept (Lk 13:1-5).
 The Lord makes it clear that the events that are news at that time do not give the victims the right to judge, but that they contain a call to conversion to all who hear about them.